sashatr/sdf_playground/README.md

  - Parallelize inference models
  - More convolution network experiments
  - Add nn.BatchNorm1d
- - Using the same model for group mesh objects
+ - Use a model for group mesh objects
  - Etc

 --------------------------------------------------------------------------------------------------------------